What Does Life Insurance Cover?

 Key Takeaways

-• In most cases, beneficiaries can use coverage from their life insurance policy for whatever they choose.
+• In most cases, beneficiaries can use the payouts from the life insurance policy for whatever they choose.

-• Deaths that occur during the first two years of a life insurance policy usually receive extra investigative attention before the death benefit is paid out.
+• Deaths that occur during the first two years of a life insurance policy usually receive extra investigative attention before the insurer pays out the death benefit.

 What Causes of Death Does Life Insurance Cover?